We have posted an update on the actual first state record for Dusky Dancer, Argia translata.

 Hine’s Emerald — the only federally-endangered dragonfly — was discovered in new location in Michigan, and the genetics are fascinating.
 Read about our new paper at Urban Dragon Hunters.

 Craves, J.A., A.I.
 Cognato, D. O’Brien, and M.J.
 Mahoney.
 2022.
 A new locality and unexpected haplotypes of the federally-endangered Hine’s Emerald dragonfly, Somatochlora hineana (Odonata: Corduliidae).
 Bulletin of American Odonatology 13(2): 7-17.

-The journal’s sponsor, Entomological Society of America, published a nice write-up of the research on their website.
+The Entomological Society of America published a nice write-up of the research on their blog.